vert-x3/vertx-web-site/src/site/blog/posts/2018-08-06-the-first-step-rss-reader.md

 1. Saved feed names
 2. List of articles for the selected feed

+Here you also can enter a link to a new feed, so the App will fetch and parse the feed.
+After that, it will appear in the left column along with other saved feeds.

 # Requirements

 For completing this tutorial you need: